 - fresh parsley or coriander, chopped

 - Make the dressing by mixing all the ingredients in a large bowl.
-Add the shredded chicken and leave to marinate while preparing the rest of the salad.
+Add the shredded chicken or turkey and leave to marinate while preparing the rest of the salad.

 - Place the glass noodles in a large bowl and add a kettle full of boiling water.
 Let soak for 5 minutes or according to the packet's instructions.
 Drain, refresh with cold water and drain again very thoroughly.